tam1m/streamystats/README.md

 - 👤 User-specific watch history and statistics
 - 🌟 Most popular item tracking
 - 📚 Library statistics
-- ⏱️ Graphs with advanced filtering
+- ⏱️ Watch time graphs with advanced filtering
 - 🏠 Multi-server and user support
 - 🔄 Full sync options of items, libraries and users from the settings page